After you created a project in LoadNinja, you need to create a test. In LoadNinja, you can create UI tests or API tests:

 poodle there, and click Search:

 Now, we need to check if the search results have any information.
-To do this, let’s add a validation to our script (validations help you check the server responses and verify that the tested web application works as expected).
+To do this, let’s add a validation to our test (validations help you check the server responses and verify that the tested web application works as expected).
 In our case, the validation should check whether the search result web page contains the word “Puppy”.
 To add this validation:

 Select Add > Validation on the toolbar on the left.